margaretmf/margaretmf.github.io/keycreativewriting.md

 ## I Love Me, I Love Me Not ##
 I love me, I love me not…
-<br> the push and pull that leaves me distraught…
+<br> this is the push and pull that leaves me distraught…
 <br> like I’ll have one loving thought…
 <br> and then comes hate’s onslaught…
 <br> trying to compete, playing on repeat, and working to defeat…